Uninstall WordPress from cPanel in 6 easy steps

 Now that your database and username are deleted, it’s time to delete the files containing your installation and website content.

 Navigate back to your root directory by going to File Manager > public_html.
-Once there, you can drag your mouse across all files to select them all, or you can select any of them and then select Select All in the command bar at the top.
+Once there, you can drag your mouse across all files to select them all, or you can select any of them and then click on Select All in the command bar at the top.
 Finally, click Delete.

 And that’s it!
 You’ve successfully uninstalled WordPress using cPanel.

-There are a few reasons why you would uninstall WordPress, such as:
+There are a few reasons why you would uninstall WordPress from cPanel, such as:

 • A security crisis.
 If your website has become compromised to the point that the best course of action is to uninstall it, be more mindful of security features, and restart from a backup.
 In these cases, using cPanel could be the first step in the process.